 Is it important to teach your kids coding or programming software and apps?
-There is no deniable almost everything in our daily life will be the ‘Internet of Things’, from Air Cond to Lighting, soon everything will be connected to the internet and can be remotely controlled via an app on your smartphone.
+There is no denying almost everything in their daily life will be the ‘Internet of Things’, from Air Cond to Lighting, soon everything will be connected to the internet and can be remotely controlled via an app on your smartphone.
 Gone are the days where learning piano or painting is an essential part of a child’s upbringing.

 Computer programming will be an in-demand skill, if not now then in 10 years down the road.
 From self-driving cars to ordering food, everything will be programmed and powered by an A.I.
 If you want to teach your kids how to program, where do you start?